Adaptive Bitrate Streaming: What it Is and How the ABR Algorithm Works [2024 Update]

 What is Adaptive Playback?

 Adaptive bitrate streaming (ABR) is an algorithm where a video player client decides which bitrate segments to download.
-The end result is that broadcasters are able to offer multiple streams with different bitrates to users.
-The video player detects fluctuations of the internet connection and the processing capacity of the user’s device to automatically upgrade or downgrade the stream’s bitrate in real-time.
+The end result is that broadcasters can offer multiple streams with different ABR bitrates to users.
+The video player detects fluctuations in the internet connection and the processing capacity of the user’s device to automatically upgrade or downgrade the stream’s bitrate in real-time.
 Adaptive bitrate streaming helps to provide your viewers with the best possible video experience.

 Adaptive playback, therefore, is a way for video players to dynamically match a stream’s quality to network conditions, available bandwidth, and device performance.
 If you want to give viewers the best viewing experience, you are going to want to use ABR streaming.